francis403/ThesisWork/README.md

 	- Can we access it in any way?
 	- What exactly is in %%rdx, rcx, raz when we reach the code block?
 	- How does the fuzzing take advantage of the instrumentation?
-	- How do we put the id of the block into the shared memory?
+	- How do we put the id of the block into the shared memory? -done
-	- Where is the random ID being generated?
+	- Where is the random ID being generated? - done